jcfang17/epsl24-mars-hypso/README.md

    - Display curves and compute metrics
    - Two example DEMs provided in the examples folder

-2. `box-plot.ipynb`: Recreation of Figure 4 from the paper using the pre-calculated data
+2. `box-plot.ipynb`: Recreation of Figure 4 from the paper

-3. `t-test.ipynb`: Statistical analysis notebook that recreates Table 2 from the paper
+3. `t-test.ipynb`: Recreates Table 2 from the paper

 ## Data Description